yconst/YCML/README.md

 ###Other

 - Based on [YCMatrix](https://github.com/yconst/YCMatrix), a matrix library that makes use of the Accelerate Framework for improved performance.
+- Text-based exporting of models.
-- NSArray category for basic statistics (mean, median, quartiles, min and max, variance, sd etc.)
+- NSArray category for basic statistics (mean, median, quartiles, min and max, variance, sd etc.).

 ##Getting started